bghira/SimpleTuner/README.md

   - LoRA/LyCORIS training for PixArt, SDXL, SD3, and SD 2.x that uses less than 16G VRAM
 - DeepSpeed integration allowing for [training SDXL's full u-net on 12G of VRAM](/documentation/DEEPSPEED.md), albeit very slowly.
 - Quantised NF4/INT8/FP8 LoRA training, using low-precision base model to reduce VRAM consumption.
-- Optional EMA (Exponential moving average) weight network to counteract model overfitting and improve training stability. **Note:** This does not apply to LoRA.
+- Optional EMA (Exponential moving average) weight network to counteract model overfitting and improve training stability.
 - Train directly from an S3-compatible storage provider, eliminating the requirement for expensive local storage.
 (Tested with Cloudflare R2 and Wasabi S3)
 - For only SDXL and SD 1.x/2.x, full [ControlNet model training](/documentation/CONTROLNET.md) (not ControlLoRA or ControlLite)
 - Training [Mixture of Experts](/documentation/MIXTURE_OF_EXPERTS.md) for lightweight, high-quality diffusion models